TereseWang/CC_Sprint1_Post/README.md

-# F22-Starter-Microservice
+# CC-Post-Microservice

 ## Introduction

-This is a simple Flask based starter microservice for F22 Columbia classes.
+This is a simple Flask based starter microservice for Post.

 ## Setup

-- For the purposes of E6156 and W4111, please install PyCharm Professional.
-- University students can register for a free, one year license.
-- Also, please make sure that your system has already installed:
+- Please make sure that your system has already installed:
   - Python (3.9 or greater)
   - MySQL Community Server